 To excel in operational excellence, an organization must have two components: an operational discipline and an integrated management system.
 A comprehensive management system is a framework that combines processes and standards.
 It enables a company to identify and manage the risks associated with a course or a project.

-One of the biggest signs that the principles of operational excellence are not being followed is when tasks that are important to the growth of the business are not being completed.
+One of the biggest signs that the core principles of operational excellence are not being followed is when tasks that are important to the growth of the business are not being completed.
 This is often because the people responsible for these tasks are not given enough time to complete them, do not see their value, or are unaware of how their work affects the big picture goal.

 To combat these issues, managers must apply the principles of operational excellence.
 There are a few different sets of principles used to measure this; however, pretty much all of them include the following: